jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Initialization

-To initialize the plugin and create your terminal you need to invoke the plugin.
-To do that you need to select some element of the page, use CSS selector with jQuery. to Select element with specific ID you can use `$('#terminal')` or if you want to attach terminal to body you can use `$('body')` if you have your script using
+To initialize the plugin and create your terminal, you need to invoke the plugin.
+To do that, you need to select some element of the page, by using a CSS selector with jQuery.

+To select an element with a specific ID you can use `$('#terminal')` or if you want to attach the terminal to `body` you can use `$('body')`.

+If you have your script using

 ```html
 <script>